 The exact fee is calculated by assessing the 30-day trading volume and the average 24-hour BNB holding of the customer concerned.

 Users who wish to pay these fees with BNB will receive a 25% discount.

 Users are also charged to cover the transaction cost of moving cryptocurrency out of their Binance account.

-Withdrawal fees are determined by the blockchain network and can fluctuate due to factors such as network congestion.
 Bitcoin, for example, can be withdrawn from multiple networks with each network associated with a specific withdrawal limit and fee.